bitcraze/crazyflie-firmware/docs/functional-areas/memory-subsystem/MEM_TYPE_DECK_MEM.md

 bits are set.

-A deck driver may implement read and/or write operations to data on a deck, a camera deck could for instance proved image data through a memory read operation.
+A deck driver may implement read and/or write operations to data on a deck, a camera deck could for instance provide image data through a memory read operation.
 The deck driver can freely choose the addresses where data is mapped.
 From a client point of view the address will be relative to the base address of the deck, the base address is acquired by a client from the information section.